Great British Service

 Top tips from a competitive athlete & personal trainer!

-Sarah knows exactly what it takes to make, keep and stick to your fitness goals, having graced the international bodybuilding stage to compete against the nation’s best fitness pros.
+Sarah knows exactly what it takes to make, keep and stick to your fitness goals.
+She's graced the international bodybuilding stage many times to compete against the nation’s best fitness pros.
 Sarah was first inspired to pursue bodybuilding at the age of 20 and in just 4 short years has achieved 1st place in many major UK competitions.
 Her discipline and dedication to achieving her dreams has totally transformed her body and made her a leading light in the blossoming female bodybuilding scene.
 Sarah shows us all that becoming a strong, successful and fulfilled woman is possible for all of us if we put our minds to it.

 In this post Sarah is going to give you some excellent pointers for how you can stick to your January fitness goals and make your time in the gym rewarding and long lived.